The Climb (book)

 The Climb (1997), republished as The Climb: Tragic Ambitions on Everest, is an account by Russian-Kazakhstani mountaineer Anatoli Boukreev of the 1996 Everest Disaster, during which eight climbers died on the mountain.
 The co-author, G. Weston DeWalt—who was not part of the expedition—provides accounts from other climbers and ties together the narrative of Boukreev's logbook.

 Background

-The book is also partially a response to Jon Krakauer's account of the same 1996 Everest climb in his book Into Thin Air (1997), which appeared to criticize some of Boukreev's actions during the climb.
+The book is partially a response to Jon Krakauer's account of the same 1996 Everest climb in his book Into Thin Air (1997), which criticized some of Boukreev's actions during the climb.

-After The Climb was published, DeWalt leveled many public criticisms at Krakauer concerning the accuracy of each man's account of what happened on the mountain during the 1996 climbs.
-Krakauer refutes the allegations and provides additional details in the postscript to the 1999 edition of Into Thin Air.
+After The Climb was published, DeWalt leveled many public criticisms at Krakauer concerning the accuracy of his account of what happened on the mountain during the 1996 climb.
+Krakauer refuted the allegations and provided additional details in the postscript to the 1999 edition of Into Thin Air.

 Boukreev was killed in 1997 in an avalanche with Dimitri Sobolev during a winter ascent of Annapurna in Nepal.